-Preferred shares issued and outstanding are 4,600 cumulative 5-Year rate reset preferred shares, series B (the series B preferred shares) recorded at the aggregate net proceeds of \$112,263.
+Preferred shares issued and outstanding are 4,600 cumulative 5-Year rate reset preferred shares, series B preferred shares) recorded at the aggregate net proceeds of \$112,263.
 Quarterly cumulative cash dividends on Series B preferred shares, if declared, will be paid at an annual rate of 3.73% for the five-year period ending on March 31, 2026.
 On that date and every five years thereafter, the dividend rate is reset at a rate equal to the sum of the then current five-year Government of Canada (GOC) bond yield plus 2.89%.
 The series B preferred shares are redeemable by the Company, in whole or in part, at its option on March 31, 2026, and every fifth year thereafter at a cash redemption price per share of \$25.00 together with all accrued and unpaid dividends.
-Holders of series B preferred shares have the right, at their option, to convert their shares into series C preferred shares, subject to certain conditions and the Company's right to redeem the series B preferred shares as described above, on March 31, 2026, and every fifth year thereafter.
+Holders of series B preferred shares have the right, at their option, to convert their shares into series C preferred shares, subject to certain conditions and the Company's right to redeem the series B preferred shares as described above.